Rascal MPL is a programming language specifically designed to analyze and manipulate code in

 No settings so far.

-This extension works best with Java 11; higher will cause breakage.
+This extension works best with Java 11; but running it on Java 17 reportedly works as well

 For other things we are working on have a look here: